ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Digital supply chain artifacts are heterogeneous and originated from sources using various formats and encodings Large scale ledger services in support of supply chain authenticity and transparency require a simply and well-supported signing envelope that is easy to use and interoperates with the semantic of the ledger services.
 In this document, a COSE profile is defined that limits the potential use of a COSE envelope to the requirements of such a supply chain ledger, leveraging solutions and principles from the Concise Signing and Encryption (COSE) space.

-### Why?

-COSE is generic, every application needs to constrain it to their own use cases, in this case the SCITT use cases.

 ##  SCITT COSE profile

 [TODO] describe semantics of `iss` and how it can be used together with `kid` to identity a verification method in a resolved DID document